thevuong/next15-filterlist/STEPS.md

 - Add the CategoryFilter component to layout.tsx.
 It takes in a categories promise and reads it with use.
 Pass it down with a new data fetch and suspend with a disabled toggle button.
 - This component is filtering with searchParams again, using the URL as the state again.
 However when we click the tabs, we don't see anything happening.
 - Pay attention to the URL.
-It's not switching until the new table in page.tsx is done with its await query and finished rendering on the server.
+It's not updating until the new table in page.tsx is done with its await query and finished rendering on the server.
 Therefore we cannot see the active filters right away.
-- What's happening is we are waiting for the await of the page.tsx.
-- Add startTransition router.push.
+- Add startTransition around router.push.
 How can we use this isPending?
 - Add data-pending=isPending attribute.
 Instead of creating a global state manager, we can just use css.
 - Show group-has data-pending in page.tsx, show class group.
 - Show the result.
 Pending feedback while showing stale content instead of nothing.